My Home Page with Links to My Other

 Maybe I’m biased against this one, but

-most of this was already obvious to me:
+most of this was already obvious:

 Smog is similar to Mark Slouka’s